LukasCBossert/biblatex-archaeologie/README.md

 ---
 This work has the LPPL maintenance status 'maintained'.

-The Current Maintainer of this work is [https://github.com/LukasCBossert](Lukas C. Bossert).
+The Current Maintainer of this work is [Lukas C. Bossert](https://github.com/LukasCBossert).